Getting Here

 Quarantine

-Cape York and the Torres Strait are Australia's gateway to New Guinea and Indonesia and are major potential gateway for Pests and Diseases entering Australia.
+Cape York and the Torres Strait are Australia's gateway to New Guinea and Indonesia and are major potential gateway for pests and diseases entering Australia.
 Please remember to be aware of this when it comes to bringing home items with you from the Cape.
 There is a washdown bay in Lakeland Downs so please make use of this service when you are returning from you trip up the Cape.
-The Quarantine Protects guide offers more information on the pests and diseases you might encounter when in Far North Queensland and Cape York.